Almarranz/Libralato_data/README.md

 4. match_w_GNS.py.
 Crosses match GNS central region with the lits from Libralato
 > Note: here you can select the limit to cosider two stars as the same. **Check the relevance of this choice**

+# Aprach A: it consist in looking around MS in the catalog_D from Libralato data.
+NOT very suscessful aproach so far...
+___
 5. co_mouving_group.py Generates lists and plots of the stars aroun the Ms stars found in the refined data.
 >NOte: in this scrip you can select stars **under a max pm uncertainty*.
 For both relaxed and trimmed.